-Private Rented properties - where a heating system is to be installed in a privately rented property, Primary Bidders are requested to consider eligibility criteria relating to length of tenancy.
-A minimum of four months previous tenancy at the address and at least 4 months remaining on the current lease agreement should be considered.
+Where a heating system is to be installed in a privately rented property, Primary Bidders are requested to consider eligibility criteria relating to length of tenancy.
+A minimum of 6 months remaining of the tenant's current lease agreement should be considered.
+The Landlord's permission must also be sought.
 Supporting documentation may be requested at Audit.